atmtools/typhon/doc/tutorials/fileset.rst

    Files of Satellite C

 The files are stored in a different directory structure and are in CSV format.
 Instead of having subdirectories with month and day, we now have subdirectories with the so-called day-of-year (all days since the start of the year).
-Do not worry, the Dataset object can handle this structure without any
+Do not worry, the FileSet object can handle this structure without any problems with the temporal placeholder *doy*:
-problems:

 .. code-block:: python

-   c_dataset = Dataset(
+   c_fileset = FileSet(
-      path="data/SatelliteC/{year}/{doy}/{hour}{minute}{second}.dat.gz",
+       path="data/SatelliteC/{year}-{doy}/{hour}{minute}{second}.dat",
    )

    for file in c_dataset.find("2018-01-01", "2018-01-02"):